June 22, 2020

 Read more about Arcadia, Fort Ogden and early Florida pioneer history, including legendary cattle baron Ziba King.

-When you're in Arcadia, swing west a little and visit Solomon's Castle.
+When you're in Arcadia, swing west a little and visit Solomon's Castle in the tiny community of Ona.
+The castle is one of Florida's most unusual tourist attractions.